 Step 4 – Assign design layouts to pages

 Most of the ProPhoto designs (included and those sold separately) include specific layouts for specific pages.
 By default, when you select your design, ProPhoto will automatically assign the design’s default layouts to the correct pages and page types for you.
-But, if you created any additional pages on your own, you will want to assign layouts to those pages you created in Step #2 in this same Layouts area.
+If you create additional pages on your own, these will receive a default layout.
+If you create a custom layouts for any new pages you will want to assign layouts to those pages you created in Step #2 in this same Layouts area.

 I have assigned all my design’s templates to the correct pages, onward! (click Next)